 | A CTA tied to the page goal | Connects SEO traffic to a useful business outcome. |

-AI can draft that structure in minutes.
-The proof still has to come from you: testimonials, service details, pricing context, delivery timelines, common objections, or examples that show how your business actually helps.
+AI can prepare that structure from approved inputs.
+Record the preparation and correction time.
+The proof still has to come from you: permitted testimonials, service details, pricing context, delivery timelines, common objections, or examples the business can support.

 Prompt: Act as an SEO strategist for a small business.
 Build a content brief for our page about [service or topic].
 Review the draft below, these customer questions, and these internal pages.
 Return likely intent, headline options, recommended H2s, FAQ ideas, internal link suggestions, missing proof points, and one CTA angle.
 Flag anything that sounds generic or unsupported.